Bill

 Bill Summary

 This bill: I. Authorizes the dispensing of up to a 30-day supply of noncontrolled oral anti-cancer medication by a licensed health care professional legally authorized to prescribe and administer medications to a patient under a provider's care or supervision subject to certain conditions.
 II.
-Amends the display requirements of certain licenses and permits.
+Amends the display requirements for certain licenses and permits.
 III.
 Authorizes licensed advanced pharmacy technicians to engage in remote processing.
 IV.
 Removes the requirement that a pharmacist's name or initials be on a label affixed to any controlled drug or prescription issued.
 V. Amends the definition of the "practice of pharmacy."
 VI.
 Removes certain authority of the board of pharmacy with respect to the regulation of collaborative pharmacy practice agreements.
+VII.
+Eliminates any examination requirement for licensure as an advanced pharmacy technician.
+VIII.
+Prohibits the pharmacy board from testing applicants on pharmacy jurisprudence or law.

 AI Summary